akashKarmakar02/amberj-httpserver/README.md

 **Further Development:**

-Amberj Net is under active development.
+Amberj HttpServer is under active development.
 Here's a glimpse into potential future features:

 - Built-in template engine for a more integrated experience.
 - Automatic content negotiation (JSON, HTML).